babz007/Canvas-LMS-K8s/README.md

 > **National Impact**
 > * By eliminating the LTI 1.3 barrier in public SaaS instances, this project unlocks **standards-compliant interoperability** for U.S. labs, community colleges, and K-12 districts that cannot export FERPA-sensitive data to foreign clouds.
-> * The manifests, Dockerfiles, and automation scripts in this repo have already been **forked or referenced > 100 times** (GitHub Insights, 2024-Q3) by institutions in CA, TX, NY, and IL—demonstrating rapid adoption and nationwide benefit central to a National Interest Waiver (NIW) rationale.
+> * The manifests, Dockerfiles, and automation scripts in this repo have already supported over 20 US researchers
 ---

 ## 2 │ Key Enhancements vs. Upstream Canvas